Premium Feature — Available in the Professional and Enterprise Editions of LabKey Server. Learn more or contact LabKey.

 SQL Server Reporting Services is used for creating, publishing, and managing reports, and delivering them to the right users in different ways, whether that's viewing them in a web browser, on their mobile device, or via email.

 To use SSRS, you must install both the 32-bit and 64-bit ODBC drivers on your Windows machine.
-Visual Studio and Report Builder are 32 bit and recent versions of SSRS and MS SQL Server are 64 bit.
+Visual Studio and Report Builder are 32 bit and recent versions of SSRS are 64 bit.
 Important: give both the 32-bit and 64-bit ODBC data sources the same name.

 Setting up both the Reporting Services and Visual Studio are covered in this topic: